gii-is-DP2/DP2-1920-GI-04/readme.md

 * Choose a winner of the next month's contest, which has no winner selected yet.
 It's not successful. :x:
 * Choose a winner of the current month's contest, which already has a winner selected.
 It's not successful. :x:

-### US18 - Give Away a Voucher for each Beauty Service Visit
+### US18 - Give Away a Voucher for each Beauty Solution Visit
 As an administrator
 So that customers get an incentive to visit our clinic again
-I want 5% discount vouchers to be given away automatically after every beauty service visit valued at 10€ or more
+I want 5% discount vouchers to be given away automatically after every beauty solution visit valued at 10€ or more

 Details:

-*	If the beauty service that was booked has a price lower than 10€, no discount voucher is given
+*	If the beauty solution that was booked has a price lower than 10€, no discount voucher is given
 *	The voucher is given at the time of the visit
 *	Trigger for this action is still undecided, it will depend on the technology

 Use Cases:

 * As an owner, list your vouchers.
-Book a beauty service visit valued at 15€.
+Book a beauty solution visit valued at 15€.
 Wait for that visit to take place.
 After that, list your vouchers again.
 There has to be only one new voucher valued at 5% discount.
 It's successful. :heavy_check_mark:
 * As an owner, list your vouchers.
-Book a beauty service visit valued at 9€.
+Book a beauty solution visit valued at 9€.
 Wait for that visit to take place.
 After that, list your vouchers again.
 There has to be no new voucher.
 It's successful(ly not found). :x:

 ### US19 - Give Away a Voucher for the Winner of a Contest
 As an administrator
-So that customers get involved in contests and our services are booked more often
+So that customers get involved in contests and our solutions are booked more often
 I want the winner of a contest to earn a 50% discount voucher when selected as such

 Details: